How To Check And Add Brake Fluid On Your Volkswagen

 How often should I change the VW brake fluid?

 We recommend flushing the VW brake system every two years.
-Moisture can build up and corrode the brake lines, causing pistons to seize and metal pipes to rust.
+Moisture can accumulate and corrode brake lines, causing pistons to seize and metal pipes to rust.

 How often should I check the brake fluid level on my vehicle?

-On average, it is normal to check the brake fluid level once a year, but we recommend checking the level more often if you live in a high-humidity area.
+It is normal to check the brake fluid level once a year, but we recommend doing so more often if you live in a high-humidity area.

 VW Brake Fluid Type

 Every VW model is different.
-The best way to find your VW’s brake fluid type is to look at the brake fluid reservoir’s cap.
-On top of the brake fluid cap, you will find your particular Volkswagen’s recommended brake fluid.
+The best way to determine your VW’s brake fluid type is to check the brake fluid reservoir cap.
+On top of the brake fluid cap, you will find the brake fluid recommended for your particular Volkswagen.

 The most common brake fluid type used on Volkswagen vehicles is DOT4, with VW part number B 000 750 M2.
-Older Volkswagen vehicles may use DOT3, while newer models use DOT5.
+Older Volkswagen vehicles may use DOT 3 brake fluid, while newer models use DOT 5.
 Always check the recommended brake fluid or the owner’s manual on the brake fluid cap.

 Aftermarket brake fluids can be used if they are the correct type and meet the specifications.